Aantrreksh/sql-query/hive_metastore.md

 {:pre: .pre}
 {:beta: .beta}

-# Hive-compatible metastore
+# Connecting Apache Spark to {{site.data.keyword.sqlquery_short}}
 {: #hive_metastore}
 {: beta}

 {{site.data.keyword.sqlquery_full}} catalog provides an interface that is compatible with Apache Hive metastore.
-This unified metadata repository enables any Big Data engine, such as Apache Spark, to use {{site.data.keyword.sqlquery_full}} as metastore.
+This unified metadata repository enables any Big Data engine, such as Apache Spark, to use {{site.data.keyword.sqlquery_short}} as metastore.
 The same definition for tables and views can be created once and used from any connected engine.
-Each instance of {{site.data.keyword.sqlquery_full}} exports its catalog as a database named *default*.
+Each instance of {{site.data.keyword.sqlquery_short}} exports its catalog as a database named *default*.
 {: beta}